 For centrally sponsored scheme (CSS)

-- North Eastern Himalayan State: In this, the national government will have 90% of the shares, and state governments will hold the remaining 10%.
+- North Eastern Himalayan State: The national government will have 90% shares, and state governments will hold the remaining 10%.

-- different states 60% of the share will be covered by the federal government, and the remaining 40% by state governments.
+- In different states, the federal government will cover 60% of the share and the remaining 40% by state governments.

 - With or without a legislature, UTs It was entirely centralised.